 Many neurotypicals sometimes dismiss this behavior as a sign of laziness.
 But it’s far more complex than that.
 And it’s certainly not deliberate.

 It’s possible that ASD individuals need prodding because their neurological wiring equips them with the ability to receive large quantities of information, but not the ability to process or use it all.
 This complicates the task of navigating an unruly reality.
-It’s far less confusing to remain at rest than to jump into an unpredictable fray.
+It’s far less using to remain at rest than to jump into an unpredictable fray.

 Our son (Tristan, a/k/a Tad Shy) talks about this in terms of sticking with a routine: